Fund Your Business with Crowdfunding and Tap into the Spirit of Human Kindness

 |Donation Level||Number of Perks|

-|Second lowest||500 (reward also includes lowest level reward)|
+|Second lowest||500 (this reward also includes the lowest level reward)|

-|Second highest||50 (reward also includes two lower level rewards)|
+|Second highest||50 (this reward also includes the three lower level rewards)|

-|Highest||10 (reward also includes all other levels’ rewards)|
+|Highest||10 (this reward also includes all of the other level rewards)|

 But be sure to remember: a lot of variation in physical perks will make fulfillment a lot harder.
 So do not work with more than maybe six separate types of physical perks.
 And even that is pushing it.
 After all, look at the complexity already inherent in one fewer tier (see the table, above).